vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 lad 4:3 4:2 5:4 5:3 1:1
 ```

 The [Fibonacci frog](https://codility.com/programmers/task/fib_frog/) is actually dynamic programming exercise, which I was too lazy to implement just yet.
 I am traversing all possible paths instead, which is very bad.
 When I reach the same point `c` on two different paths, I am computing the value function at point `c` twice.
 Nobody should ever do that.
-Learnings are that you write recursive functions in bash is pain, probably even less pain than iterative versions with manual stack handling.
+Learnings are that writing recursive functions in bash is pain, probably even more pain than writing iterative versions with manual stack handling.

 ```bash
 declare -a FIB=(1 2)